 Louis John Poulter

-Dale Poulter’s great-grandfather, Louis John Poulter, was probably born in Port Elizabeth as he is unable to locate find any records of him in George where birth records of all his brothers and sisters have been found.
-The newspaper article , Couple had Diary Farm in Walmer, written in 1977 mentions that he had been in Port Elizabeth for 82 years which means that he had been there since he was 2 as he was born on 3rd Jan 1893.
-So it’s possible that he was not born in Port Elizabeth but elsewhere and also probably not in George.
+Dale Poulter’s great-grandfather, Louis John Poulter, was born in Cradock unlike all his brothers and sisters who were born in George.
+In a newspaper article , Couple had Diary Farm in Walmer, written in 1977, it mentions that he had been in Port Elizabeth for 82 years which means that he had been there since he was 2 as he was born on 3rd Jan 1893.

 He was married to Elizabeth Honigold on the 6 October 1917 at St John the Baptist church in Port Elizabeth by the Rev Hubert Mosel where Mr Poulter was bell ringer for 12 years.
 They had 6 children: Neville Geoffrey Poulter, Leonard Elwyn Poulter, Daphne Margerie Poulter, Erica May Poulter, Trevor Ivan Poulter and Vernon Godfrey Poulter.